 Thank you for your interest in our work.
 Here are a few more details that may be useful to you in reaching a decision to join our team of chaplains.

 Our requirements are first of all that you enter into the work whole-heartedly and are prepared to devote a certain amount of time and trouble to it.
-We feel strongly that a good example and thus a reasonably high standard of personal behaviour and practice is important, and so we ask all our chaplains to undertake as a minimum standard, a serious practice of the Five Precepts.
+We feel strongly that a good example and a high standard of personal behaviour and practice is important, and so we require all our chaplains to undertake as a minimum standard, a serious practice of the Five Precepts.
 With alcohol and drug abuse playing such an enormous part in criminal activity, we insist that all Buddhist prison chaplains abstain completely from alcohol and drugs.

 We require everyone to commit themselves to at least two training sessions a year for the first three years and at least one a year thereafter.
 Training Workshops are held at The Forest Hermitage at quarterly intervals through the year.
 These are extremely useful events when you will have the chance to learn from one another, support each other, gain from the seminar on some points of Buddhist teaching and practice, and pick up on developments in the Prisons – especially those that affect the chaplaincy.
 They also include talks and advice on prison matters like security awareness.
 Especially, these are times when aspects of the work are discussed and experiences are shared.
 With so many changes in the air, now is a time when, more than ever, we must stick together and pull together.
-Lastly, we ask that all Buddhist chaplains be fully paid up members of ANGULIMALA.

 You will be subject to a rigorous and intrusive security clearance for which you will have to furnish proof of identity and address.
 This will need to be renewed every five years.